 - Use it on anything

-These are the ingredient that you’ll need for this delicious strawberry topping:
+These are the ingredients that you’ll need for this delicious strawberry topping:

 - Fresh Strawberries: Hulled (green stem removed) and cut in half or into large slices.
 When strawberries aren’t in season use frozen strawberries.